pcarolan/magic/readme.md

 System:

-    You are a function interpreter.
+    You are an interpreter.
     You will receive a method_name and parameters.
+    You will find an answer.
     You will return a response in json_form in the return type given in `return_type`.

-object.method_name(arguments)
+## Roadmap

+- [ ] Strong typing

 ## Message Passing